 1. Attention, bargain hunters: Hire an American lawyer!
-Magic Circle partners’ rates are up to £850 per hour, which is about US$1375.56.
+Magic Circle partners’ rates are up to 850 pounds per hour, which is about $1,376.
 That represents an increase of 62 percent since 2005, according to The Lawyer.

-So what accounts for this gap?
+What accounts for this gap?
 Is the billing rate of the British partners all for show?
-Are they breaking too often for tea and not working that hard?
-“They tend not to bill the way we do,” says an American lawyer.
+“They tend not to bill the way we do,” an American lawyer said.
 “It’s a cultural thing.
 They don’t like to bill for phone calls with clients, internal discussions about client matters.”

 3. A moment of hypocrisy: Why does John Edwards get to practice law again, but Stephen Glass is banned entry into the profession?
 You know about the transgressions of presidential aspirant John Edwards (he lied about paternity, among other things).
 Stephen Glass, in case you don’t remember, was a young reporter who was caught fabricating stories in the New Republic.

 Glass paid his dues and has worked hard to redeem himself.
-For the last few years since he graduated from Georgetown Law School, he’s been trying to convince the California Bar to allow him to get his law license.
-The bar rejected his bar application on moral character grounds in 2009.
+For the past few years since he graduated from Georgetown Law School, he’s been trying to convince the State Bar of California to allow him to get his law license.
+The bar rejected his bar application on moral -character grounds in 2009.
 And recently, it did so again.

-Wall Street Journal Law Blog writer Jacob Gershman poses a question that’s worth considering—namely, is it fair that the profession treats bar applicants more harshly than practicing lawyers?
+Wall Street Journal Law Blog writer Jacob Gershman poses a question that’s worth considering — namely, is it fair that the profession treats bar applicants more harshly than practicing lawyers?
 The answer is probably not.
-As NYU law professor Stephen Gillers tells WSJ: “It’s harder to get in than to get kicked out.”
+As New York University law professor Stephen Gillers tells WSJ: “It’s harder to get in than to get kicked out.”

 So the moral lesson is: Behave yourself until you get admitted into the club.